The Ultimate Guide: How to Write TV & YouTube Commercials

 Trust me, it makes a HUGE difference!

-Of course, you can write a TV Spec in MS Word or Google Docs; however, I’d recommend using software to understand camera angles that go into it.
+Of course, you can write a TV Spec in MS Word or Google Docs; however, I’d recommend using software to understand the camera angles that go into it.

 You can read my article on the best screenwriting software tools for an in-depth review of both the Free and Paid ones.